algorandfoundation/docs/docs/get-details/dapps/reach/index.md

 Bob went from 10 to 4.9999.
 ```

-## Auditing
+### Auditing

 Without Reach, an auditor looks at the blockchain program and proves that program is correct by doing their own analysis.
 They're actually doing the verification of a version of the program.
 So, what happens if a minor change to the program is added?
 The audit is useless as it was for a prior version.

 When auditing dApps written in Reach, the compiler verifies.
 An auditor would just need to verify if enough assertions are provided for the Reach compiler.
 On subsequent updates, the auditor would just need to check and make sure that the right assertions were included for the updates, rather than doing a complete new audit for the entire new version.

-## Mathematical proofs
+### Mathematical proofs

 Reach performs a runtime check as well as compile-time check using mathematical proofs.

 Verification shows that _no flaw_ exists, and _no attack_ is possible.
 Reach provides automatic verifications to ensure and guarantees that your applications are free from entire categories of errors.
 This ensures the program does not lose funds, lock away funds or overspend funds.

-## Cryptographic Commitment Scheme
+### Cryptographic Commitment Scheme

 Reach provides tools to add custom verifications to a program, like ensuring that information is known only to one party.
 Or that the implementation of a sensitive algorithm is correct.
 In our sample app, Alice’s fingers and prediction guess needs to be protected until Bob reveals his hand.
 Otherwise Bob would have an unfair advantage.
 We need Alice to be able to publish her hand, but also keep it secret.
 This is a job for a cryptographic commitment scheme.
 Reach’s standard library comes with makeCommitment to make this easier for you.
 Using this our implementation is now secure and doesn’t contain any exploits for either Alice or Bob to guarantee a win.
 When  publishing information that needs to be a  secret, the  makeCommitment and checkCommitment commands facilitate this by applying a salt value when committing.

-## Time outs and non-participation.
+### Timeouts and non-participation.

 Non-participation means one party ceases to continue playing their role in an application.
 In traditional client-server programs, there is typically no need to consider the consequences of non-participation.
 IE. Let a website sit idle, if logged in, it may log out or info entered is cached and it will be there upon return.
-If after Alice has paid her wager, Bob never accepts and the application doesn’t continue.
+If after Alice has paid her wager, Bob never accepts and the application dosen’t continue.
 In this case, Alice’s network tokens would be locked inside of the contract and lost to her.

 Similarly, if after Bob accepted and paid his wager, Alice stopped participating and never submitted her hand, then both their funds would be locked away forever.
 In each of these cases, both parties would be greatly hurt and their fear of that outcome would introduce an additional cost to transacting, which would lower the value they got from participating in the application.

 In Reach, non-participation is handled through a "timeout" mechanism whereby each consensus transfer can be paired with a step that occurs for all participants if the originator of the consensus transfer fails to make the required publication before a particular time.
 We’ll integrate this mechanism into our version Morra and deliberately insert non-participation into our JavaScript testing program to watch the consequences play out.

+The time argument can be expressed in `absoluteTime(amt)`, `relativeTime(time)`, `relativeSecs(amt)` or `absoluteSecs(secs)`.
+Also `timeremaining()` can be used in conjunction with the `makeDeadline(UInt)` function.

-**Logging on the backend.**
+### Logging on the backend

-The **hasConsoleLogger **method is used to provide logging.** **First define logging in the participant interface in `index.rsh`:
+The **hasConsoleLogger** method is used to provide logging.
+First define logging in the participant interface in `index.rsh`:

 ```javascript